ravila4/DUD-E_ROC/README.md

 # Notebook for analyzing DUD-E docking results

-This code will be used for comparing the results of machine learning rescoring functions, such as *nnscore* and *rfscore* agains the results of AutoDock Vina.
-Decoy compounds from the DUD-E dataset are docked to their receptors, and poses are scored using these functions.
+This code will be used for comparing the results of machine learning rescoring functions, such as *nnscore* and *rfscore* against the results of AutoDock Vina.
+Decoy compounds from the DUD-E dataset are docked to their receptors using Vina and the ODDT library, and poses are re-scored.

 This repository contains:
  - A python script for docking DUD-E compounds using ODDT